papership-me/custom-pdf-tools/README.md

 # Custom PDF tools

 ## [1] PDF color convert script with Graphicsmagick(http://graphicsmagick.org)
-This simple shell script can convert scanned PDF documents into monochrome, grayscale, or n-colored.
+This simple shell script can convert scanned PDF documents into monochrome(black and white), grayscale, or n-colored.
 This is done with the Graphicsmagick(http://graphicsmagick.org).

 **[FEATURES]**
 - Convert PDF into several color options (mono, gray, 1-)